cloudowski/docker-splunk-jboss/README.md

 # Usage

-1. Download necessary files - see filelist.txt
+1. Download necessary files - see filelist.txt.

 2. Build images for each of containers